preciofishbone/OmniaDocs/my-workplace/notification-panel/index.rst

 .. image:: notification-panel-icon.png

 This Notification Panel has it's own settings.
-Select "Show Settings" in the Action Menu and click the cog whe to access them.
+Select "Show Settings" in the Action Menu and click the cog wheel to access them.

 .. image:: notification-header-settings.png